tianyhe/genie-worksheets/docs/getting_started.md

         },
         db_host="127.0.0.1", # database host (defaults)
         db_port="5432", # database port (defaults)
-        postprocessing_fn=None,  # optional postprocessing function
-        result_postprocessing_fn=None,  # optional result postprocessing function
+        postprocessing_fn=None,  # optional postprocessing function for SUQL query result_postprocessing_fn=None,  # optional result postprocessing function should return a dictionary )
-    )
     ```

-    [TODO: what kind of post processing functions and result_postprocessing_fn can be used]
+    - Postprocessing function is used to modify the SUQL query before it is executed.
+For example, using `suql.agent.postprocess_suql` to hardcode the limit of the query to 3 and converting the location to longitude and latitude.
+    - Result postprocessing function is used to clean up the result of the knowledge base call and return a dictionary.
+For example, if the knowledge base returns a list of restaurants, with 100s of columns, a function can be used to filter the required columns and return a dictionary.

 3. Define your Knowledge Parser.
 Genie supports two types of semnatic parser for knowledge bases.
 React Multi-Agent
 Parser and a Simple LLM Parser.